 Update 13 Dec 2016:

-I have disabled the images as required (I only did this in order not to prevent people from accessing the vital information on this website) but I will restore them after two weeks.
+I have disabled the images as required, but I will restore them after two weeks.
 I can’t wait to see this scammer in court.

 Update 27 Dec 2016: